DanMad/responsive-image-generator/README.md

 />
 ```

-This example can be expanded on.
-Let's now say we need to serve different images for different contexts; `sml`, `med` and `lge`, on top of serving different images depending on the resolution.
-This will mean our document's layers will now include nine asset names.
-First we'll rename the original three so that they include a `sml` argument:
+Expanding on this example, you now need to serve different images for different
+contexts:

+- `sml`
+- `med`
+- `lge`

+This is on top of already serving different images for different resolutions.

+You modify the original asset declarations and include a `sml` argument:

-1. `100x100 mona-lisa-sml.jpg`
+- `100x100 mona-lisa-sml.jpg`
-2. `200x200 mona-lisa-sml-@2x.jpg`
+- `200x200 mona-lisa-sml-@2x.jpg`
-3. `300x300 mona-lisa-sml-@3x.jpg`
+- `300x300 mona-lisa-sml-@3x.jpg`

-Then we'll group our orginal layer and include the additional six asset names with `med` and `lge` arguments within the group's name:
+You then wrap the orginal layer in two, new groups and include additional asset
+declarations in the new group's layer names:

-4. `200x200 mona-lisa-med.jpg`
+- `200x200 mona-lisa-med.jpg`
-5. `400x400 mona-lisa-med-@2x.jpg`
+- `400x400 mona-lisa-med-@2x.jpg`
-6. `600x600 mona-lisa-med-@3x.jpg`
+- `600x600 mona-lisa-med-@3x.jpg`
-7. `400x400 mona-lisa-lge.jpg`
+- `400x400 mona-lisa-lge.jpg`
-8. `800x800 mona-lisa-lge-@2x.jpg`
+- `800x800 mona-lisa-lge-@2x.jpg`
-9. `1200x1200 mona-lisa-lge-@3x.jpg`
+- `1200x1200 mona-lisa-lge-@3x.jpg`

 ![Adobe® Photoshop's Layers panel](https://github.com/danmad/responsive-image-generator/blob/resources/usage-example-3.png)

-This time, when we save our document, the Responsive Image Generator's dialog will appear with additional options so that you can also customise the responsive images breakpoints:
+You save the document and the Responsive Image Generator's dialog appears with
+additional inputs, so that you can configure the responsive image's breakpoints.

 ![Responsive Image Generator's dialog](https://github.com/danmad/responsive-image-generator/blob/resources/usage-example-4.png)

-As with the last example, we enter `"The Mona Lisa"` as `alt` text and press `Save`.
+You're happy with the default breakpoints, so you add `"The Mona Lisa"` as `alt`
+text and press `Save` again.

-The snippet generated in this instance leverages the `picture` and `source` elements, with `media` attributes outlining the responsive image's breakpoints:
+The HTML pattern generated in the `mona-lisa.html` file now includes `media`
+attributes that specify the responsive image's breakpoints, as well as
+referencing the generated assets.
+Ensuring that different images are served for
+different resolutions _and_ different contexts.

 ```html
 <picture>